 We expect the initial public offering price of our common stock to be substantially higher than the net tangible book value per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our pro forma as adjusted net tangible book value per share after this offering.
-Based on the initial public offering price of \$8.00 per share, you will experience immediate dilution of \$4.80 per share, representing the difference between our pro forma as adjusted net tangible book value per share after this offering and the initial public offering price.
+Based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between our pro forma as adjusted net tangible book value per share after this offering and the assumed initial public offering price.